opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - The settings above apply to Gmail address configuration.
 Confirm SMTP settings from your email service provider if different from Gmail.
     - Copy `App password` from your Gmail account security settings and use that as the password in the above configuration.

-??? image "Image - Jenkins email Notifications"
+??? image "Imagess - Jenkins email Notifications"
     <figure markdown="1">
     ![Extended E-mail Notifications Settings](../../assets/images/jenkins-email-settings-1.png "Extended E-mail Notifications Settings")
     </figure>